The ‘Allan Prize’ Essay Competition

 Entry Criteria

-- Two prizes will be awarded, one for the best entry from an Early Careers Professional and one for the best Student or Apprentice.
+- Two prizes will be awarded, one for the best entry from an Early Careers Professional and one for the best Student.

 - ITS UK will only accept one entry per individual.